 My Degree at Emerson College

 Studying at Emerson from 2015 to 2018, I earned a BFA degree in Writing, Literature & Publishing.
 I concentrated in fiction writing and the editorial branch of publishing.
 I held editorial roles in the student publications Black Swan and Stork, in which I selected, substantively edited, and copy-edited students’ prose, poetry, and essay submissions.
 Three of my own short stories were published in the student publications Gauge and Concrete.
 I also wrote monthly articles for the Books section of Emertainment Monthly.

 In the spring of 2017 I was fortunate enough to study abroad for three months at Emerson’s Kasteel Well campus in the Netherlands.
 Based in a 14th-century castle in a small Dutch village near the German border, the programme gave me a broader, international perspective on publishing, as well as the chance to visit many different countries throughout Europe.
-I traveled to roughly a dozen extraordinary cities, experiencing different cultures and gaining a global awareness of current events.
+I traveled to over a dozen extraordinary cities, experiencing different cultures and gaining a wider global awareness of current events.
 This incredible and humbling adventure was the impetus that launched my interest in photography.
 It also solidified my dream to earn a Master’s degree in the UK.

 Studying at Kingston University

 In the Autumn of 2019 I came to the UK to study MA Creative Writing & Publishing at Kingston University London.
 I completed two publishing modules, in which I studied the structures and roles in the publishing value chain, and learned the skills for each role from industry professionals.
 I practised these skills in various workshops, assignments, and real-world projects, which can be viewed here.
 I also completed two creative writing modules, which honed my writing skills and reinforced my unique dual-perspective of the publishing process from both the author’s and editor’s point of view.

-About My Dissertation
+My (First) Dissertation